gertingold/tools4scicomp/manuscript/git.rst

    be defined.
 In addition, it makes sense to add a project description and to initialize the repository with a README file.

-After logging into a Gitlab server, one finds in the dashboard on the top of the screen the possibility to create a new project as shown in :numref:`gitlab-create-project-1`.
+After logging into a GitLab server, one finds in the dashboard on the top of the screen the possibility to create a new project as shown in :numref:`gitlab-create-project-1`.
 In order to actually create a new project, some basic information is needed as shown in :numref:`gitlab-create-project-2`.